ABOUT THE ARTIST

 How I got started

 With the rise of digital photography I think it is important to note that all of the images you see on my website have been "processed" or "edited" to showcase better how the scene looked to me as an artist.
 I prefer not to use the term "photoshopped" as it usually comes with a negative notion.
 You can be assured that when viewing my photographs that all aspects of the image have occurred during the time of pressing the shutter of the camera.
 I use adobe photoshop to process these images and bring them more to life as no camera can quite capture what our naked eyes can see.
 These are real moments in time that I bring my artistic vision to.
 Much of this processing is simple RAW adjustments making sure that things such as color, contrast, clarity, highlight and shadow recovery are to my preferences.
 Some images may be blended together to compensate for bright highlights or deep shadows as to avoid extremely bright areas and extremely dark areas just like in a real darkroom.
 A handful of images have also been blended together combining multiple focal points to achieve maximum depth of field and focus for ultimate detail.
+None of the images in my galleries are composite scenes (two separate scenes from different dates and areas combined together).
 All wildlife images posted on my website are of truly wild animals photographed in our National Parks and public lands.
 No animal is ever baited or harassed to get the shot.
 As a former wildlife photographer I have a deep respect and love for the wild inhabitants of this earth I am fortunate to see and photograph.
 In regards to the landscapes I photograph, I am always sure to practice leave no trace principals and make sure the landscape is left as I had found it or better (removing unwanted trash, etc).
 It is imperative that these lands remain free and wild for generation after generation to enjoy and explore.

 A few of my publications/awards: